Motor Vehicle Accident Injuries

 The extent of injuries from motor vehicle accidents varies from person to person, so there is no cookie-cutter treatment protocol or standardized therapy to follow.
 Rather, physiatrists consult a team of trusted medical professionals, which may include physical and occupational therapists, clinicians and interventionists to administer treatment tailored to the individual’s physical, mental and emotional condition following their accident.

 With a passion for empowering patients in their recovery, Howard Liss, M.D. maintains a reputation for excellence in patient care.
 If you have been involved in a motor vehicle accident, contact the Howard Liss, M.D.
-Rehabilitation Institute in Englewood today.
+Rehabilitation Institute in Tenafly today.